rogerpadilla/nukak/README.md

 ## <a name="faq"></a>Frequently Asked Questions

-### Why onql when there already are things like GraphQL, TypeORM, Mikro-ORM, Sequelize?
+### Why onql when there already are GraphQL, TypeORM, Mikro-ORM, Sequelize?

 Because GraphQL requires [additional servers](https://graphql.org/learn/execution) and [a new language](https://graphql.org/learn/queries); onql should allow same this, but without need to configure and maintain these additional components.